 And I particularly like Brennan’s eggs hussarde with marchand de vin recipe!

-Brennan’s is a restaurant in New Orleans that has been there since 1946.
+Brennan’s is a restaurant in New Orleans.
 This place is famous for its eggs hussarde.
-You can still find this classic on their breakfast menu: “A Brennan’s Original – Housemade English Muffins, Coffee Cured Canadian Bacon, Hollandaise, Marchand De Vin Sauce”.
+You can still find this classic on their breakfast menu since 1946: “A Brennan’s Original – Housemade English Muffins, Coffee Cured Canadian Bacon, Hollandaise, Marchand De Vin Sauce”.

 And it is all yours for